Cap and Pipe the Bores Program

 - supplied approximately 4.2 million ha with permanent, reliable, efficient and strategically located watering points

 - removed over 10,000 km of bore drains

 - installed 18,000 km of piping

-A reliable water supply significantly reduces the impact of drought.
+A reliable, secure water supply significantly reduces the impact of drought and aids in the preparation of a changing climate.
 The Cap and Pipe the Bores program has succeeded in assisting landholders with: